 Has an easy-to-start engine and auto choke.
 Handle has 5 adjustable positions, with 7 cutting height options for preferred grass length.
 The twin-blade mower cuts grass finely, leaving more room in the bag.
 Clip director is used for side discharge, mulching, and bagging capabilities.

 It can be difficult to maneuver the speed variable function.

 The unit's smaller size allows for greater maneuverability in tight spaces.
-It features a side discharge and the familiar and convenient loop handle for easy operation.
+It features a side discharge and a familiar and convenient loop handle for easy operation.
 This model comes with a 1-year warranty, and the deck can be set at 3 different height positions.

 This is not the most powerful machine on our shortlist, but not all individuals require heavy-duty cutting power.